todvora/cfg-compile/readme.md

 Maybe because it's shared between your java app and some legacy app.
 Maybe because your technical support / ops like this format and can adapt it easily, before building a new release.
 Or maybe because you don't want to change something everyone i familiar with.
-But!

 **Your task is to read the config file in your application and use those constants on proper places.**